rdkcentral/firebolt-apis/requirements/specifications/lifecycle/index.md

 Finally, the app and its container **MUST** be removed from memory and have other resources released as well.

+Apps may optionally implement the Lifecycle.ResourceDeallocator API for more control over app suspension.

 ## 3. Lifecycle State Transitions

 Firebolt platforms **MUST** support the app lifecycle states and